IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The two mechanisms complement one another.

-### Lost Packet Detection {#detect-loss}
+### Lost Data Unit Detection {#detect-loss}

-Lost packet detection is based on the received sequence number list.
-A reordering window SHOULD be applied to prevent packet reordering from triggering loss events.
+Lost data unit detection is based on the received sequence number list.
+A reordering window SHOULD be applied to prevent data unit reordering from triggering loss events.
 The reordering window is specified as a time unit, similar to the ideas behind Recent ACKnowledgement (RACK) {{RFC8985}}.
-The computation of the reordering window is made possible by means of a lost flag in the list of transmitted packets.
-This flag is set if the received sequence number list indicates that the given packet is missing.
-If later feedback indicates that a previously lost marked packet was indeed received, then the reordering window is updated to reflect the reordering delay.
-The reordering window is given by the difference in time between the event that the packet was marked as lost and the event that it was indicated as successfully received.
-Loss is detected if a given RTP packet is not acknowledged within a time window (indicated by the reordering window) after an packet with a higher sequence number was acknowledged.
+The computation of the reordering window is made possible by means of a lost flag in the list of transmitted data units.
+This flag is set if the received sequence number list indicates that the given data unit is missing.
+If later feedback indicates that a previously lost marked data unit was indeed received, then the reordering window is updated to reflect the reordering delay.
+The reordering window is given by the difference in time between the event that the data unit was marked as lost and the event that it was indicated as successfully received.
+Loss is detected if a given data unit is not acknowledged within a time window (indicated by the reordering window) after an data unit with a higher sequence number was acknowledged.

 ### Send Window Calculation {#send-window}

-The basic design principle behind packet transmission in SCReAM was to allow transmission only if the number of bytes in flight is less than the congestion window.
+The basic design principle behind data unit transmission in SCReAM was to allow transmission only if the number of bytes in flight is less than the congestion window.
 There are, however, two reasons why this strict rule will not work
 optimally:

 * Bitrate variations: Media sources such as video encoders generally produce frames whose size always vary to a larger or smaller extent.
-The RTP queue absorbs the natural variations in frame sizes.
-However, the RTP queue should be as short as possible to prevent the end-to-end delay from increasing.
-A strict 'send only when bytes in flight is less than the reference window' rule can cause the RTP queue to grow simply because the send window is limited.
+The data unit queue absorbs the natural variations in frame sizes.
+However, the data unit queue should be as short as possible to prevent the end-to-end delay from increasing.
+A strict 'send only when bytes in flight is less than the reference window' rule can cause the data unit queue to grow simply because the send window is limited.
 The consequence is that the reference window will not increase, or will increase very slowly, because the reference window is only allowed to increase when there is a sufficient amount of data in flight.
 The final effect is that the